jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Make it work, then make it beautiful, then if you really, really have to, make it fast.
 90 percent of the time, if you make it beautiful, it will already be fast.
 So really, just make it beautiful!_ — Joe Armstrong

 _Make it work, make it right, make it fast._ — Kent Beck

+_Make it correct, make it clear, make it concise, make it fast.
+In that order._ — Wes Dyer

 _I’m not a great programmer.
 I’m just a good programmer with great habits._ — Kent Beck